manuel-serrano/hiphop/doc/api.md

 and will always re-emit the signal on following reactions.
 The rules of Emit statement applies here.

-It supports the same attributes that Emit statement.
+It supports the same attributes than Emit statement.

 ## Looping